Ross-Murphy/PowerShell-GPT/README.md

 Run `Start-Chat` to kick off the setup for first time.

+Cross Platform Support
+---
-It should run anywhere that runs PowerShell 7.x on Linux or Windows etc.
+As of version 0.4 this should run anywhere that runs PowerShell 7.x on Linux or Windows etc.

+How to use?
+---
 Adding the module import command to your PowerShell Profile is handy.

 In PS terminal window subsititue `code` for your prefered editor.